TrossenRobotics/dobot_cr_cobots_docs/_sources/dobotstudiopro.rst

 DobotStudio Pro
 ================

-This section details how to use the DobotStudio Pro to control your CR-Series Cobot.
+This section details how to use DobotStudio Pro to control your CR-Series Cobot.

 .. toctree::
     :maxdepth: 1